bartuakyurek/Spring-Decomposed-Skinning/README.md

 ### TO-DO

-- Integrate an animation visualizer (either by a  library or completing visualizer.py files) that renders every frame of animation given a sequence of meshes for every frame (note that it's not a real-time rendering)
+[ok] Integrate an animation visualizer (either by a  library or completing visualizer.py files) that renders every frame of animation given a sequence of meshes for every frame (note that it's not a real-time rendering)

-- Construct a mass-spring lattice
+[ok] Construct a mass-spring lattice

-- Bind a mass-spring latice to parent bones to inherit rigid bone transformations
+- ~~Bind a mass-spring latice to parent bones to inherit rigid bone transformations~~ postponed

-- Implement FK/IK required to compute transforms for each bone (use optimal rigid motion for springs)
+[ok] Implement FK/~~IK~~ required to compute transforms for each bone

+- Use optimal rigid motion for springs transforms

 - Bind vertices to bones for skinning weights

+- Visualize skinning deformation